harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

       longest path between two leaves in the tree
     * <strong>Leaf</strong> is a node with no children.
 * Definitions (there a subjective elements, ask for clarification)
-    * <strong>Balanced binary tree</strong> is defined as a tree such that the height of the two subtrees of any node <strong>never differ by more than one</strong>.
+    * <strong>Fully balanced binary tree</strong> is defined as a tree such that the height of the two subtrees of any node <strong>never differ by more than one</strong>.
     * <strong>Structurally symmetric binary tree</strong> is defined as a tree where if you draw a vertical line passing through the root node then the left half should be the mirror image of the right half.